musicinmybrain/klusta/README.md

 You will need a GUI to visualize the spike sorting results.

-We have developed two GUI programs:
+We have developed two GUI programs with the same features:

-* [**KlustaViewa**](https://github.com/klusta-team/klustaviewa): scales up to 64 channels, well-tested by many users over the last few years.
-This will be installed if you follow the installation instructions below.
+* **KlustaViewa**: older project, but widely used. **This will be automatically installed if you follow the installation instructions below.**
 * **phy KwikGUI**: newer project, scales to hundreds/thousands of channels, still experimental.
-We will add a link when this GUI is ready (probably April 2016).
+You'll need to install [phy](https://github.com/kwikteam/phy) and [phy-contrib](https://github.com/kwikteam/phy-contrib) if you want to try the development version.

+Both GUIs work with the same **Kwik** format.

 ## Technical details